-The Government have implemented a scheme to reimburse Councils for lost income from sales, fees and charges, but not commercial income, whereby the Council absorb the first 5% of losses and thereafter are compensated 75p for every £1 lost.
-The Council have received £8.97m under this scheme in 2020/21 which is reflected within the Covid-19 grant funding line within the above table.
+The Government has implemented a scheme to reimburse Councils for lost income from sales, fees, and charges, but not commercial income, whereby the Council absorb the first 5% of losses and thereafter are compensated 75p for every £1 lost for the first quarter of 2021/22.

+The grant income the Council has received is reflected in COVID-19 grant funding line in the table above.

-A summary of the various COVID grants relating to 2020/21 is shown below.
+A summary of the various COVID grants relating to 2021/22 is shown on the next page.
 For accounting purposes some of these grants are treated as agency arrangements, whereby the Council is passporting grants received from government through to recipients.
-They are therefore not reflected in the gross income or expenditure in the statement of accounts and do not appear within the grant income note to the accounts (note 6).
+They are therefore not reflected in the gross income or expenditure in the statement of accounts and do not appear within the grant income note to the accounts (Note 6).
 However, they are included in the summary below for completeness and transparency.